Klipper3d/klipper/docs/Config_Reference.md

 #   - if coolstep_threshold is set and "sensorless homing" is used,
 #   then one must ensure that the homing speed is above the coolstep
 #   threshold!
 The default is to not enable the coolstep feature.
+#high_velocity_threshold:
+#   The velocity (in mm/s) to set the TMC driver internal "high
+#   velocity" threshold (THIGH) to.
+This is typically used to disable
+#   the "CoolStep" feature at high speeds.
+Important - if
+#   high_velocity_threshold is set and "sensorless homing" is used,
+#   then one must ensure that the homing speed is below the high
+#   velocity threshold!
+The default is to not set a TMC "high
+#   velocity" threshold.
 #driver_MSLUT0: 2863314260
 #driver_MSLUT1: 1251300522
 #driver_MSLUT2: 608774441